Green Light (Breaking Bad): Production

 The episode was written by Sam Catlin, and directed by Scott Winant, being one of the two episodes along with "Crawl Space" that Winant directed in the series.
 It aired on AMC in the United States and Canada on April 11, 2010.

 Reception

 Noel Murray of The A.V.
 Club gave the episode a B and praised the episode's ability to uphold the series' standard of balancing "action and inaction."
 He especially praises the depiction of Hank's struggles in the story, noting that "it’s about how someone who represents himself as fully in charge deals with being out of his comfort zone."

 Seth Amitin of IGN gave the episode an 8/10, lamenting that "Two horrible meltdowns aren't so fun to watch" and suggesting that the series had continued to lag in quality since the Season 2 finale.

-In 2019 The Ringer ranked "Green Light" 56th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Green Light" 56th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 49th overall.